 12 For as many as have sinned without law will also perish without law, and as many as have sinned in the law will be judged by the law

-In this verse Paul continued his argument about positive or negative volition toward the revelation that people possess.
+Paul continued his argument about positive or negative volition toward the revelation that people possess in this verse.

 We can see God’s impartiality in judgment (v.
 11) by the way He deals with both the Gentile and the Jew.